nanocosmos/docs/docs/webrtc/nanostream_webrtc_quality.md

 Note that those are target bitrates, "videoSendBitrate" is the maximum bitrate.
 For example: if there is no movement in front of the camera or the image is dark, the video bitrate will be lower than configured.

-## Transcoding on the server
+## Audio conversion on the server

 Video bitrate of the resulting RTMP stream will be similar to the bitrate encoded by the browsers.
-Audio is transcoded on server side.<br>
+Audio is converted on server side.<br>
-<b>Audio transcoding bitrate</b> can be set with [startBroadcast( broadcastConfig )](../webrtc/nanostream_webrtc_api#startbroadcastconfig)
+<b>RTMP audio bitrate</b> can be set with [startBroadcast(broadcastConfig)](../webrtc/nanostream_webrtc_api#startbroadcastconfig)

 ```js
 // set audio transcoding bitrate in bits/s